Genre : Young Adult – Fantasy

 What was the best part?

 The world building: I loved loved the world Song of the current was built on!
-Those ships , that ocean , that wilderness!
-I felt every bit of the river that we floated on and the jungles were so beautiful in my imagi-world .
-That’s wrong , they were terribly gorgeous that I can’t even imagine how hard it would have been to capture that beauty in words!
-Hats off to Sarah!
+Those ships, that ocean, that wilderness!
+I felt every bit of the river that we floated on and the jungles were so beautiful in my imagi-world.
+Sarah has created a beautiful world in her mind that she manages to capture with words.

 What’s not so great?

-What’s your favourite book set in a watery place?
+What’s your favorite book set in a pirate world?